Daxiongmao87/legend-lore-foundry/README.md

  * **AI-Powered Content Generation:** Seamlessly integrate powerful language models to enrich your game sessions.
  * **Dynamic Generation of Highlighted Text:** Highlight to generate any text from existing content within the editor.
- * **Customizable Settings:** Configure AI models, payload JSON templates, genreation retries, reasoning tag filtering, etc.
+ * **Customizable Settings:** Configure AI models, payload JSON templates, generation tries, reasoning tag filtering, etc.
  * **Built-in & User Templates:** Template choices are populated by the journal compendiums selected within the module's settings, with the default _Journal Entry Templates Compendium_ containing many templates to get you started.
  * **Complete Control Over JSON Payload** A customizable JSON payload template allows you to control the structure of the data sent to the AI model, making it flexible with most APIs.
 This means the ability to use local or paid AI services.